DataForWater/IWaVE/README.md

 ### Uncertainties

 Metrics of the optimisation are returned in dictionary `uncertainties`. `iw.uncertainties["quality"]` is a quality metric that can represent the confidence in the optimised parameters.
-The quality q is obtained from the ratio of the cost functions calculated with the measured spectrum and with the (ideal) synthetic spectrum, q = 10 - 2*log10(measured_cost/ideal_cost).
-Therefore, 0 < q < 10, where 0 is the worst quality and 1 is the best quality. `iw.uncertainties["cost"]` is the measured_cost.
+The quality q is obtained from the ratio of the cost functions calculated with the measured spectrum and with the (ideal) synthetic spectrum,
+$q = 10 - 2\log_{10}\frac{c_m}{c_i}$, where $c_m$ is the measured cost, and $c_i$ the ideal cost.
+Therefore $0 < q < 10$, where 0 is the worst quality and 1 is the best quality. `iw.uncertainties["cost"]` is the
+measured_cost.
 Acceptable quality may vary depending on window size, frame rate, and velocity and depth magnitude.
-Values of q < 0.7 are often indicative of poor fitting between measured and ideal spectra, which may indicate erroneous estimates of velocity.
-The water depth has a relatively small effect on the cost function, therefore high values of q are not sufficient indicators of accurate depth estimation, although low values of q are usually indicative of large uncertainties in both velocity and depth estimations.
+Values of $q < 0.7$ are often indicative of poor fitting between measured and ideal spectra, which may indicate erroneous estimates of velocity.
+The water depth has a relatively small effect on the cost function, therefore high values of $q$ are not sufficient indicators of accurate depth estimation, although low values of $q$ are usually indicative of large uncertainties in both velocity and depth estimations.

 The dictionary `info` contain additional information returned by the optimisers. `iw.info["status"]` returns a parameter indicating the exit condition.
-This corresponds to the "success" of the differential_evolution optimiser. `iw.info["message"]` returns the "message" field.
+This corresponds to the "success" of the differential_evolution optimiser.
+`iw.info["message"]` returns the "message" field.

 ### Estimating water depth as well as x and y-directional velocity